Skip to main content

 HTTP POST and GET

 Prequel Import supports HTTPS callbacks to your webhook receiver.
-When creating a webhook as generic_post type, payloads arrive as JSON.
-The generic_get type delivers payloads as URL parameters.
+When creating a webhook with vendor: generic_post, payloads arrive as JSON.
+The vendor: generic_get type delivers payloads as URL parameters.
+Both require a url and accept an optional api_key for authenticated receivers.

 Third-Party Integrations